The Best Crossword Puzzle App With No Ads (2026 Guide)

 A crossword is a focus game.
 You hold three half-finished answers in your head, spot the intersection that unlocks them, and a full-screen ad shatters that exact moment.
 It is not that ads are evil.
 It is that an interruption is uniquely costly in a puzzle that runs on concentration.

 So "no ads" is worth paying for.
-But the phrase hides a trap, because there are three different things an app can mean by it, and they cost you in three different ways:
+But the phrase hides a trap, because there are three different ways an app gets you there, and they cost you in three different ways:

-- Removes ads behind a subscription.
-The app would show ads, but a paid plan turns them off.
-The NYT Crossword and Grid Genius (on Plus or Pro) both do this.
+- Subscribe, and the ads stay off while you pay.
+The app would show ads, but a paid plan turns them off for as long as you keep it.
+The NYT Crossword and Grid Genius Pro both do this.

 There is no free lunch.
 An app that shows you zero ads is being paid some other way.
 The useful question is not "is it ad-free" but "how does this app get paid, and does that match how I want to play."